lazerwalker/tinsel/README.md

 * A web application that offers a browser-based UI for creating and editing Tinsel documents.
 It then dynamically transforms those scripts into Twilio-compatible TwiML files.

+(Looking for the old, Ruby-based version of Tinsel?
+Check out the `ruby` branch: http://github.com/lazerwalker/tinsel/tree/ruby)

 ## So how do I use it?